isomerpages/nlb-curiocity/_digital-stories/Jurong/Building A New Future.md

 description: ""
 third_nav_title: Jurong
 ---
-Since the 1990s, the Jurong region has undergone a transformation, evolving into a precinct of the future for Singapore.
-This evolution was set in motion by the announcements of plans to create a regional centre in 1991, a business district in 2008, and an innovation district in 2016.
-Subsequently, a series of developments unfolded, giving rise to a business park, a shopping enclave, an innovation hub, and a plethora of public and private residential projects as well as recreational spaces.
+Since the 1990s, the Jurong region has undergone a remarkable transformation, positioning itself as a precinct of the future for Singapore.
+This transformative journey began with the announcement of plans to establish a regional centre in 1991, followed by the declaration of a business district in 2008 and an innovation district in 2016.
+Subsequently, a series of developments unfolded, giving rise to a dynamic business park, a vibrant shopping enclave, an innovative hub, and a multitude of both public and private residential projects, alongside recreational spaces.

 ---

 ### **Building a New Regional Centre**

-The vision to establish a regional centre in Jurong was introduced as part of the 1991 Concept Plan.
-Centering around Jurong East MRT station, this vision aimed to transform the area into a gateway for the entire Western region by providing a blend of commercial, social, and residential amenities.
+The vision to establish a regional centre in Jurong was unveiled as part of the 1991 Concept Plan.
+Focused on the Jurong East MRT station, this visionary plan aimed to transform the area into a gateway for the entire Western region, seamlessly combining commercial, social, and residential amenities.

 |   |
 |:--------:|